ros-naoqi/nao_virtual/nao_gazebo_plugin/README.rst

 Dependencies
 ------------

-This packages requires several plugin that you have to fetch on github and compile from source.
+This packages requires several plugins that you have to fetch on github and compile from source.

 roboticgroups_gazebo_plugins